jacobtomlinson/carte-noire-hugo/README.md

 Pull requests are very welcome.

 ## Theme
-This jekyll theme has been created from scratch.
+This Hugo theme is a port of the Jekyll theme of the same name.
 Ideas and inspiration are taken from other places but the code is my own.

 ## Tools and Libraries
 The following tools and libraries are used in this theme